 8th Annual Social Justice Leadership Summit

 SpeakersDr.
 Magaleno has been described as an “equity warrior” and regularly speaks and consults focusing on matters of equity and leadership.
 CLEAR’s primary goals are the development of social justice educational leaders, the growth and retention of leaders of color through coaching and mentoring, addressing equity issues throughout the educational system and researching the impact of positive leadership models on underrepresented groups.
+Dr. Enrique Alemán, Jr. is a Professor and Chair in the Department of Educational Leadership & Policy Studies at the University of Texas at San Antonio.
 A native of Kingsville in South Texas and a first-generation college student, Dr. Alemán melds his personal and professional interests with research that has the potential to address the racialized and institutionalized inequities that have historically underserved students and communities of color.
 In late 2014, he produced and co-wrote Stolen Education, a documentary about the forgotten history of a little-known federal desegregation court case from the 1950s, Hernandez et al. v.
 Driscoll Consolidated School District (1957).
-Stolen Education has been screened at universities and colleges, public libraries and in public schools and was selected for screening at the Ruby Mountain Film Festival in Nevada and the CineSol Film Festival in the Rio Grande Valley of Texas.
 Dr. Alemán earned his Ph.D. in Educational Administration, with a concentration in Educational Policy and Planning, from the University of Texas at Austin.
 While at UT-Austin he also completed a doctoral certification in Mexican American Studies.
 He has an undergraduate degree from St. Mary’s University in San Antonio, Texas, and a master’s degree from Columbia University’s School of International and Public Affairs in New York, New York.

 |7:30 a.m. – 8:30 a.m.||Registration & Continental Breakfast|